Getting Started With Whiplash

 2. Connecting Your Store / Importing Your Items

 To fulfill your orders, we need to get a roster of your products into our system.
 Luckily this is a fairly easy step.
-When you connect your web-store (e.g. Shopify, Magento) to Whiplash we will automatically pull the inventory in for you.
+When you connect your web-store (e.g. Shopify, Magento) to Whiplash we will automatically pull all of your item details in for you.
 Details on setting up each of our integrations can be found in the menu to the left.

 3. Creating a Ship Notice

 4. Shipping Us Your Products

 When you create a Ship Notice you will receive a ship-to address.
 Items need to get to a Whiplash facility with customs cleared and duties paid.
 You'll receive a notification when your shipment hits our docs and a detailed report once items have been checked in.
 This takes from 2–3 days business days on average depending on the size and complexity of your shipment.